 Charged in Jacksonville with DUI?
 Attorneys at Dale Carson Law have a Track Record for Getting Felony Charges Reduced or Dismissed

-In Jacksonville, DUI attorneys from Dale Carson Law are very successful in getting felony DUI and other drunk driving charges dismissed or reduced to a lesser charge.
+In Jacksonville, DUI attorneys from Dale Carson Law are very successful in getting DUI felonies and other drunk driving charges dismissed or reduced to a lesser charge.
 If you have been charged in Florida with drunk driving, a lawyer is needed to protect your rights.
 Since our attorneys once prosecuted drunk driving charges, they know DUI laws inside and out and are familiar with the tactics of DUI prosecutors.
 If you are facing your first or second DUI charge and there is no accusation that someone was injured or killed by you while allegedly driving while drunk, then your charge is most likely a misdemeanor.
 Find out more about DUI misdemeanors here: DUI Misdemeanors Explained by a Jacksonville DUI Attorney.

 Florida’s Felony DUI Charges — Jacksonville DUI Attorney Explains